Exploring Medical Billing and Coding Certification in Vermont

 Can I take the CPC exam online?

 Yes, you can take the CPC exam online!
-Scheduling the exam is offered same day and there’s no fee for rescheduling if it is done at least 24 hours prior to the scheduled time.
+Scheduling the exam is offered the same day and there’s no fee for rescheduling if it is done at least 24 hours before the scheduled time.

 Online testing is an easier and less expensive option than taking the exam in person.
 You can get started today and start working towards your career goals!